vuanhduy/vuanhduy.github.io/_posts/2020-11-23-prime-numbers.md

 };
 ```

-As you may notice, I also had some minor optimization by using bitwise operators instead of division or modulo.
+As you may notice, I also had some minor optimization by using bitwise operators instead of division and modulo.

 The time comparison between the three versions is shown in Figure 2, and the last version, of course,  outperforms the other two.
-Additionally, this is also the only one that can find all prime numbers between 2 and 200 billion, which is still quite far from my goal.
+Additionally, this is also the only one that can find all prime numbers between 2 and 250 billion (taking about 5 hours), which is still quite far from my goal.

 <figure>
   <figcaption>Figure 2: Time comparison of 3 versions.</figcaption>